-Editor's Note: This article is part of a series tracking the possibility of a recession through offbeat economic indicators followed by economists, entrepreneurs, and other financial experts.
+Editor's Note: This article is part of Inc.'s Recession Watch series tracking the possibility of a downturn through offbeat economic indicators followed by economists, entrepreneurs, and other financial experts.

 Alarm bells that could signal a peak in the business cycle are ringing in a strange place: the whiskey aisle.